ito-org/STRICT/README.md

 - Which potential malicious user behavior did we miss?
 - Can we achieve robustness against colluding clients, for example neighbors or coworkers?
 Linkage attacks that use location data obtained by stalking Bluetooth emitters are possible.
 - Do we need rate limiting to prevent spam on the DB?
 Can we reduce false positives from forged submissions further this way?
-  * Only accept as many TCNs as someone could have generated while being infectious.
+  * Only accept as many TCN as someone could have generated while being infectious.
 This is probably only possible if an authorization by the health system or a similar party is implemented.
-- Do we gain anything from anonymous submission of TCNs? (all at once, subsets, individual TCNs per circuit or on a mixnet)
+- Do we gain anything from anonymous submission of TCN? (all at once, subsets, individual TCN per circuit or on a mixnet)
   * Solution to the question before would be made ineffective.
 - Further analysis of privacy leakage from plaintext DB
 - BLE has a range of up to 10 meters.
 Can we get useful distance information and log it for each TCN of a contact?